Do you want to add image masking in Elementor?

 Image masking is a great way to make your website more unique and interesting.
 If you are using Elementor you can easily apply image masking features to your website.
 Image masking is available for both Elementor Free and Pro.
 So there is no need to spend any money on the image masking feature.

 What is Image masking?

-Image masking is a process of revealing some portion of an image by hiding the other portion on it.
-Most of the image editing tools have the image masking features like PhotoShop, Figma and others.
+Image masking is the process of revealing some portion of an image by hiding the other portion of it.
+Most of the image editing tools have the image masking features like PhotoShop, Figma, and others.
 You can also apply image masking to your website using CSS but for that, you need very good CSS knowledge.
-But with the Elementor you don’t need any coding knowledge to add image masking.
-Both versions of Elementor offers six different shapes of image masking –
+But with the Elementor, you don’t need any coding knowledge to add image masking.
+Both versions of Elementor offer six different shapes of image masking –

 Add Image Masking in Elementor